auberonedu/centroid-finder/plan.md

 # Video Processor Extension Plan

 ## Overview
-We'll extend the existing centroid-finder project to process videos frame by frame, tracking the largest color centroid over time.
-The output will be a CSV file with timestamps and coordinates.
+Extend the centroid-finder project to process videos frame by frame, tracking the largest color centroid over time.
+Output results as a CSV file with timestamps and coordinates.

 ## Architecture